 I hadn’t fought this hard to give up now, but I couldn’t hold my breath any longer.

 I’m sorry.
-I took in a lung-full of water as I stopped swimming, sinking farther and farther into the darkness.
+My body took in a lung-full of water and I choked.
+Unable to swim, I sank farther and farther into the darkness.

 Dastien yelled something I couldn’t understand.